Img 6314.jpg?ixlib=rails 2.1

 Paige arrived at camp in 2019 as Parent Coordinator and returned in that role for two additional summers.
 Over her three years on summer staff, Paige grew to love the myriad of challenges that each summer brought and the chance to invest in fellow staff and campers.
 A Pack Trip with a cabin of Rough Riders her first summer laid the foundation for Paige’s love of the wilderness throughout the Teton Valley.
 Camp holds a special place in Paige’s heart for the unique community it welcomes and for the multidimensional growth it inspires in those very community members.

 Paige graduated from Hope College in December of 2021.
-This will be Paige’s 5th summer at camp and her second as a member of the year-round team.
-After living in the Mississippi River Valley for 15 years, Paige is excited to call the Rocky Mountains and Jackson home.
+This will be Paige’s 6th summer at camp and her third as a member of the year-round team.
+After living in the Mississippi River Valley for 15 years, Paige loves calling the Rocky Mountains and Jackson home.
 When she isn’t working in the office, Paige enjoys visiting the Barn or Craft Shop, early morning trailhead drives, and even helping out in Scullery.
 Outside of camp, Paige loves reading, watching movies, a good game of cribbage, hiking, cross-country skiing, soccer, and the Memphis Grizzlies.

 Zoe Farris